 It is estimated that one out of five older Australians suffer from social isolation which can contribute to depression and may affect mental and emotional health.
 Walking with a group will help you get to know your neighbours, explore your local community and connect with new people.
 In the cooler months, see what indoor activities your local fitness centres have to offer.

 Starting or joining a book club is the perfect way to make new friends.
 If you can’t find a book club near you, reach out to those around you that have similar interests and would be happy to get together to discuss books over morning tea or refreshments.
 Many popular book club novels have suggested discussion questions in the back pages of the book for ideas and tips.

 Exercise at every age is important but for those over the age of 65, it’s essential to maintain independence, recover from illness and reduce the risk of disease.
 According to government statistics only around one in 10 Australians over the age of 50 exercise enough to gain cardiovascular benefit.

 Finding a fitness buddy or joining an exercise class that interests you will make exercising more enjoyable.
 There are plenty of organisations that offer activity classes specifically for older adults such as water aerobics or Tai Chi.

 Start small and choose activities that will help to strengthen muscles and improve cognition, which becomes crucial as you age.
 These classes may also teach you exercises and stretches which can be done at home.

 One of the greatest aspects of retirement is having the freedom to choose how you would like to spend your time.
 Volunteering is a great way to meet new people and give back to your local community.
-Apart from helping others, you’ll be enhancing your own wellbeing through a sense of fulfillment and belonging.
+Apart from helping others, you’ll be enhancing your own wellbeing through a sense of fulfilment and belonging.